Hardtail or full suspension? Trail vs. enduro? 27.5″ or 29″? Aluminum or carbon?

-In this How to Choose a Mountain bike guide for beginners, you find out what type of MTB is the best for you based on your needs and riding style and also answers to all your questions.
+In this guide, you will learn what type of MTB is the best for you based on your needs and the mountain biking discipline you prefer.

 Let’s dive in.